 The rights of each Unitholder to call for a distribution or division of assets, monies, funds, income and capital gains held, received or realized by the Trustees are limited to those contained in the Contract of Trust and, except as provided in the Contract of Trust, no Unitholder shall be entitled to call for any partition or division of BTB's property or for a distribution of any particular asset forming part of BTB's property or of any particular monies or funds received by the Trustees.
-The legal ownership of the property of BTB and the right to conduct the activities of BTB are vested exclusively in the Trustees, and no Unitholder has or is deemed to have any right of ownership in any of the property of BTB, except as specifically provided in the Contract of Trust.
-Except as specifically provided in the Contract of Trust, no Unitholder shall be entitled to interfere with or give any direction to the Trustees with respect to the affairs of BTB or in connection with the exercise of any powers or authorities conferred upon the Trustees under the Contract of Trust.
+The legal ownership of BTB's property and the right to conduct BTB's activities are vested exclusively in the Trustees, and no Unitholder has or is deemed to have any right of ownership in any of BTB's, except as specifically provided in the Contract of Trust, no Unitholder shall be entitled to interfere with or give any direction to the Trustees with respect to BTB's affairs or in connection with the exercise of any powers or authorities conferred upon the Trustees under the Contract of Trust.
 The Units shall be personal property and shall confer upon the holders thereof only the interest and rights specifically set forth in the Contract of Trust.